 Q: How can I prove that I gave my landlord notice?

-This "Law You Can Use" column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by Columbus attorney Eric E. Willison, of the Law Office of Eric E. Willison.
+This “Law You Can Use” consumer legal information column was provided by the Ohio State Bar Association (OSBA).
+It was originally prepared by Columbus attorney Eric E. Willison, and updated by attorney Benjamin D. Horne of the Legal Aid Society of Columbus.